 Moving on to the details of the script, here are 3 tips to help you write your own Alexa skill test scripts and optimize them for automated Bespoken testing and monitoring.

-In this example, I have found through multiple tests, the word frizz is sometimes recognized as first or fruits.
-So I have used an * in parts of the script – “your frizz forecast today is…” becomes “Your * forecast today is…”
+In this example, I have found through multiple tests, the word butter is sometimes recognized as better or buyer.
+So I have used an * in parts of the script – “add milk and butter and sugar…” becomes “milk and * and sugar…”

 When you enable monitoring on your skill – as seen in the video – Bespoken will ping your service every 30 minutes to ensure it’s working correctly.